 - At a more subtle level whole-system changes in the modelling of the environment, as a function of adaptation to greater environmental awareness and engagement with more complex challenges and opportunities, represent such evolutionary transformations of consciousness.
 These shifts are accompanied by changes in values, beliefs and identity.

-- Adaptive Intelligence now demands a fundamental revision of how we think about problem-solving and opportunity optimisation in the world.
+- Complex Adaptive Intelligence now demands a fundamental revision of how we think about problem-solving and opportunity optimisation in the world.
 It’s no longer sufficient to think mechanistically, like fixing machines or improving them to work more efficiently.
 It’s the evolutionary transformation of thinking organically, working eco-systemically, like tending all the elements of a garden, or respecting the interdependent living systems that constitute a vital forest when we wish to harvest its richness sustainably.